psyray/SonataPageMenuBundle/README.md

 * User restrict a menu,
 * Set an icon on a menu item,
 * Choose between **standard** an **boostrap** template
+* Define more than one menu with menu types
 * and maybe many more coming

 This fork has waiting PRs to be merged, but I don't know if, and when the author will merge it into master branch.